jacobgb24/SmashRandomizer/README.md

-# App Suspended
+### Notice: App Suspended

 This app has been suspended from the Google Play Store.
 Please see [here](app_suspended.md) for details.
 In all likelihood this app will not be available on Google Play and may no longer receive updates.
-Sorry for the inconvenience.
+I am disappointed to see this happen as both of us enjoyed working on this app, and it was great to see many others using it.
+Sorry for the inconvenience this may cause.

 ---